-As we move through our lives we are constantly craving more: more room, more money, more time.
-What if you could create more for yourself and your family by doing the opposite and using less?
+As we move through our lives, it’s hard not to naturally crave more: More room, more money, more time.
+But what if you could create more for yourself and your family by doing the opposite and using less?

-This is the basic premise to the popular movement toward minimalism.
+This is the basic premise of the popular movement toward minimalism.
 Minimalism is a life philosophy based on the understanding that anything unnecessary should be eliminated.
-Instead of focusing on “stuff” — possessions and tasks, for example — a minimalist strives for a simpler life.
+Instead of focusing on “stuff” — meaningless possessions and gratuitous tasks, for example — a minimalist strives for a simpler, less cluttered life.

-But do you have to give up all your possessions to live a simpler lifestyle?
-Not necessarily–and minimalists would agree.
-That you have to throw away all belongings to truly be free and happy is a common misconception of minimalism.
+But do you have to give up all of your possessions to live a simpler lifestyle?
+Not necessarily.
+That you have to throw away all your belongings to truly be free and happy is a common misconception of minimalism.
 Living minimally is actually much easier than that.

 What Does it Mean to Be a Minimalist?

-Here’s how Leo Babauta, author of Zen Habits, defines minimalism: “It’s simply getting rid of things you do not use or need, leaving an uncluttered, simple environment and an uncluttered, simple life.
+Leo Babauta, the author of Zen Habits, defines minimalism: “It’s simply getting rid of things you do not use or need, leaving an uncluttered, simple environment and an uncluttered, simple life.
 It’s living without an obsession with material things or an obsession with doing everything and doing too much.
-It’s using simple tools, having a simple wardrobe, carrying little and living lightly.”
+It’s using simple tools, having a simple wardrobe, carrying little, and living lightly.”